 Frequently Asked Questions

-Yes, although there’s a critical limitation: They’re only allowed up to three stories.
-This is too few floors to make most projects financially viable, which is likely why there are almost none of them in Austin.
-Three stories is not enough to meet our housing needs and is well below international - and emerging national - standards.
+It might - but there’s usually a critical limitation: They’re only usually allowed up to three stories.
+This is too few floors to make most projects financially viable.
+Three stories is not enough to meet our housing needs and is well below international and emerging national standards.

 A single-stair building in Austin: Great but only three stories.